yafim/videoAnalysisSoftware/README.md

 As a user of this beta, you’re invited to join a community of testers, reviewers, and bug-catchers.
 We're grateful for your help as we develop towards a stable release.
 We welcome feedback, suggestions, name suggestions, and the identification of flaws, glitches, and bugs.

-To report a bug or suggestion, please send email to : ifim.vo@gmail.com
+To report a bug or suggestion, please send email to : ifim.vo@gmail.com / michael.ido@gmail.com

 Thank you again and I hope you enjoy,
-Yafim
+Yafim & Ido

 # License
-Copyright (c) 2016 Yafim Vodkov & Licensed under the [Apache License](LICENSE.md).
+Copyright (c) 2016 Yafim Vodkov, Ido Michael & Licensed under the [Apache License](LICENSE.md).